jz2cao/AmazonReviewAnalysis/README.md

 The project is completed with PySpark in Databrick

-- Note: since the project is completed in Databrick and there might be some issue with the exported file.
+- Note: since the project is completed in Databrick and there might be some issues with the exported file.
   Please download the .html file to view the complete orgional notebook.

 ## Project flow